Graphs isomorphisms under edge-replacements and the family of amoebas: Constructions

-from which, again by the equivalence of items (i) and (ii) of Theorem \ref{thm:eq}, we obtain that $G$ is a global amoeba. \end{proof}
+from which, again by the equivalence of items (i) and (iii) of Theorem \ref{thm:eq}, we obtain that $G$ is a global amoeba. \end{proof}

 Observe that the converse statement of Proposition \ref{prop:HUH'isGA} is not valid.
-For example, let $H= P_k$ and $H' = C_k$, for $k \ge 3$.
-The graph $G =H\cup H'$ is a global amoeba (see item 3 (b) of Example \ref{ex:amoebas}).
-However, $H = C_k$ is not a global amoeba (see item 1 (a) of Example \ref{ex:amoebas}).

-We remark also at this point that there is no corresponding result to Proposition \ref{prop:HUH'isGA} for local amoebas, since the union of two local amoebas is not necessarily again a local amoeba (see for instance Example \ref{ex:amoebas} 3.(a)).
-We present in the following two propositions, the first one giving a union of two vertex-disjoint graphs that is always both a local and a global amoeba, the second one giving a union of several vertex-disjoint global amoebas whose union is again a global amoeba but never a local amoeba.
+For example, let $H= P_k$ and $H' = C_k$, for $k \ge 3$; the graph $G =H\cup H'$ is a global amoeba as we will show in item (ii) of Example \ref{ex:GnotL}.
+However, $H = C_k$ is not a global amoeba (by Proposition \ref{prop:la_degrees}).
+We remark also at this point that there is no corresponding result to Proposition~\ref{prop:HUH'isGA} for local amoebas, since the union of two local amoebas is not necessarily again a local amoeba.
+For instance, take $H=H'=P_k$, for $k \ge 2$, then, while $P_k$ is a local amoeba (see Example \ref{ex:PnandtK2}), the graph $G =H\cup H'$ is not.
+In item (i) of Example~\ref{ex:GnotL} we prove something stronger.
+Before that, we need to prove the following proposition, which establishes that the union of several vertex-disjoint global amoebas with the same number of edges is again a global amoeba but never a local amoeba.